 Social Justice Conversations

-Stop by the weekly Social Justice Table (set up at the back of the sanctuary after Sunday service) to build our culture of connecting, having conversations about justice and taking action together on justice issues at 2U.
+Stop by the weekly Social Justice Table (set up in the sanctuary after Sunday service) to build our culture of connecting, having conversations about justice and taking action together on justice issues at 2U.
 There is a host each week to guide conversation and offer an action opportunity.

 Queer Contra Dance